Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/typical_edge_port_configuration.md

 # Typical edge port configuration that you would see with BMC, PDUs etc

-The intent here is to show case very basic configuration for devices that are single homed to the network, i.e. network ILO cards etc.
+The intent here is to show case a very basic configuration for devices that are single homed to the network, i.e. network ILO cards etc.